Note

 hidden_size = int(tr/step_size)

-prepare data structure of the model
+prepare empirical data structure of the model

 data_mean = Timeseries(eeg_data, num_epochs, batch_size)